Healing Complex PTSD with EMDR Therapy

 Recovery from developmental trauma requires that you have a reparative experience in relationship.
 Within the ground of another—in this case, a compassionate therapist—you embrace experiences of confusion, discomfort, anger, grief, shame, and pain.
 A compassionate therapist offers a container of sorts for the feelings and memories that you might be unable to handle alone.
 And together, you’ll build trust, gain perspective, and find healing tools that work best for you.

-In my presentation for the Colorado Counseling Association conference, I discuss the process of healing from complex PTSD and dissociation with relationally based EMDR Therapy.
-This post provides a summary of the talk for those who attended and those who couldn’t make it in person.
+In this post, I discuss the process of healing from complex PTSD and dissociation with relationally based EMDR Therapy.

 “Whether you are a therapist helping others recover from childhood trauma or you are an individual walking the healing path this post provides valuable guidance.
 When you are empowered with knowledge and awareness, you can deepen your self-acceptance and reduce the difficult emotions that often accompany developmental trauma.
 With a greater understanding of complex PTSD and dissociation, you will come away with a deepened appreciation for why EMDR Therapy only makes sense within a relational context.”